AndyObtiva/glimmer-dsl-swt/README.md

 Check out [Hello, Table!](#hello-table) for an actual example including table editors.

-[Are We There Yet?](#are-we-there-yet) is an actual production Glimmer application that takes full advantage of table capabilities.
+[Are We There Yet?](#are-we-there-yet) is an actual production Glimmer application that takes full advantage of table capabilities, storing model data in a database via ActiveRecord.
+As such, it's an excellent demonstration of how to use Glimmer DSL for SWT with a database.

 ##### Table Sorting